 You can download my Soldier Pass Cave hike and gain access to my library of all tracked hikes.
 Once downloaded, you can load it into your own trusty device for ease of mind!

-Summer temperatures in Sedona still reach scorching highs, so I’d refrain from hiking during the summer (if possible) unless you plan on starting early and ending before late morning.
+Summer temperatures in Sedona still reach scorching highs so I’d refrain from hiking during the summer (if possible) unless you plan on starting early and ending before late morning or arriving later in the day for sunset.
+Rule of thumb is to avoid the hottest part of the day which is usually midday!

 Winter hikes in Sedona are beautiful and chilly, but fall and early spring are my favorite times to hike in this area.
-When I hiked to Soldier Pass Cave it was midday in the spring, so I had great sunlight inside the cave.
+I hiked to Soldier Pass Cave once midday in the spring and once on an overcast day just an hour before sunset.
+I’d say midday washed out my photos too much and the evening light was just enough paired with some editing.
 Keep this in mind if you want good lighting for your photos!

-The trailhead is only open from 8 a.m. to 6 p.m. so keep that in mind when you’re planning your hike.
+The Soldier Pass Trailhead parking is only open from 8 a.m. to 6 p.m. so keep that in mind when you’re planning your hike.
 This area gets VERY busy during tourist season and there will most likely be Jeep tours happening at the same time along parts of the trail.

 The Soldier Pass Trailhead begins from the main parking lot and is well marked.
 To begin you’ll hike down into a wash and cross it, following the trail on the other side.
 As you continue along you’ll approach a few signs- just keep following along the Soldier Pass Trail.

-Some of these connect to other trails that go on for miles, and some just lead a few feet off to a viewpoint.
+Some of these connect to other trails that go on for miles while some just lead a few feet off to a viewpoint.
 Try to take a mental note along the way and stay on the main trail as much as possible.

 This even means turning around and paying attention to what things look like coming from the other direction!
-On the way back I ended up having to refer to my Gaia app because I had accidentally kept hiking along the trail rather then taking a turn when I was suppose to.
+One time I ended up having to refer to my Gaia app because I had accidentally kept hiking along the wrong trail rather then taking a turn when I was supposed to.

 There are interconnecting trails everywhere in this area leading to all different places so it is easy to get off track!